rebelot/heirline.nvim/cookbook.md

 }

 -- Full nerd (with icon colors and clickable elements)!
--- wokrs in multi window, but does not support flexible components (yet ...) local Navic = {
+-- works in multi window, but does not support flexible components (yet ...) local Navic = {
     condition = require("nvim-navic").is_available,
     static = {